natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 60%
    :align: center

-Black Hat hackers are crooks that intentionally breach computer networks.
+Black Hat hackers are crooks that, intentionally, breach computer networks.
 They might also disseminate malware that steals passwords, credit card numbers, and other private data, damages files, or seizes control of systems.
-They are famous for creating software that holds user data hostage as well in demand for money for information not to end up on the dark web.
-These hackers also work in large groups, pirating and forming warez groups to spready illegally downloaded material.
+They are famous for creating software that holds user data hostage, as well, in demand for money and for information, not to end up on the dark web.
+These hackers also work in large groups, pirating and forming warez groups to spreading illegally downloaded material.

 **One of Many Password Lists – Why Using a Strong Password Matters!**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~